top of page

 Someone who left a 1-star review for FTA's Randwick office mentions that they were solicited to write a 5-star review.
 Also, notice that FTA accuses the reviewer of 'posting in error' while claiming they (FTA) pride themselves on their "ethical standards and integrity."

-Buying reviews is not only unethical, it's against the law.
+Buying fake reviews is also unlawful.
 The Australian Consumer and Competition Commission (ACCC) makes that very clear.

 The ACCC also notes: "You should not ask others, including family and third parties, to write reviews about your business without prominently disclosing their personal connection or commercial relationship with your business in that review."